study-czx/EDeepDTI/README.md

 （1）Run `get_grover_feature.py` to generate drug grover features for DrugBank, CPI, Davis, and KIBA datasets.
 （2）For selecting between max pooling and average pooling, refer to lines 320 and 321 in `grover/model/models.py`.
 If you obtain the code from the original GitHub repository, line 108 in `grover/model/layers.py` also needs modification.
  * Chemberta-2 (ChemBERTa/)
-（1）Run `get_chembert_a_features.py` to generate drug chemberta2-mtr and chemberta2-mlm features for DrugBank, CPI, Davis, and KIBA datasets.
+（1）Run `get_chembert_a_features.py` to generate drug chemberta2 features for DrugBank, CPI, Davis, and KIBA datasets.
  * MoLFormer (molformer/notebooks/pretrained_molformer/)
 （1）Run `get_molformer_features.py` to generate drug molformer features for DrugBank, CPI, Davis, and KIBA datasets.
  * KGPT (KGPT/)